E-Aston/CoralGeometry/README.md

 pip install pymeshlab

 with this installed, the package will run.
 The other dependencies, os and csv, are pre-installed with python.

 To run the code, a python interpreter is needed.
 We recommend the use of PyCharm, a freely available integrated development engine (IDE) capable of running the code.
 This software comes with installation and setup instructions for first time users which may vary between systems so we do not provide instructions on how to install here.
 Note that any interpreter can be used by those familiar with python.

+TO MAKE THE CODE WORK:
+Create a new project in PyCharm (File > New Project) in your desired location, ensuring the "inherit global site packages" is checked, and that the base interpreter is your installed version of python.
+On creation, an empty project will automatically open.

+Download all of the files in this repository.

 The code runs a series of filters using Meshlab and returns the following as a .csv file called "Geometric Measures.csv" in the current working directory: